raquelaoki/MLCB2019/README.md

 ## Code description
 This project contains all the codes used for the experiments and implementation.
-The data download and pre processing is in R language, while the model and experiments is in Python (script_v010).
+The data download and pre processing is in R language, while the model and experiments are in Python (script_v010).